Tuesday, December 31, 2024

 Samh 9.10.1342 18:00

 Theodomani spoke of nothing but the best qualities of his lady love the entire way to her home.
 He explained how she had taken ill at the thought of his death and had only now recovered enough to receive visitors.
-Geodor found this all amusing and a bit overdramatic on the lady’s part, but he kept his mouth shut on the topic.
+Geodor found this all amusing and a bit overdramatic on the lady’s part, but he kept his mouth shut.

-After their arrival, they were shown into the main parlor where the two cousins were focused on practicing their instruments.
-He recognized Jeanilotta, Theodomani’s beloved, at once from the description of her that he had received.
-A slight paleness added to the delicate clearness of her complexion.
-Her luxuriant black hair was knotted in two buns atop her head and a diamond studded net covered each.
-Two thin strands of hair framed her face in small ringlets.
-She was tall and commanding with that dignified movement and haughty gestures as she sat strumming the harp.
-Geodor’s first impression was that she did not seem to be one who had just recovered from a near fatal shock.
-It was clear that she must have been a belle of the city and not only knew this fact but reveled in it.
+After their arrival, a servant led them into the main parlor, where two ladies focused on practicing their instruments.
+He immediately recognized Theodomani’s betrothed from the description he had received and the picture he had been shown.
+A slight paleness added to the delicacy of her complexion.
+Her luxuriant black hair was knotted in two buns atop her head, and a diamond-studded net covered each.
+Two thin strands of hair framed the sides of her face in delicate ringlets.
+She was tall and commanding with dignified movements and haughty gestures as she sat strumming a mini-harp.
+Geodor’s first impression was that she did not act as if she had just recovered from a horrible shock.
+Equally as clear was that she must have been a belle of the city and not only knew this fact but also reveled in it.

-He assumed the woman at the piano to be Abaledina, the orphaned cousin.
-From what he could see, she had chestnut-colored hair pulled back in a double French braid that was woven together into one braid at the loose ends.
-The cousins were similarly dressed, one in yellow and one in violet.
-Their leggings had contrasting thick black stripes running down the outside.
-Their short-sleeve, off-the-shoulder silk tops were patterned with geometric shapes.
-These were worn over what looked a tank top made of natural, undyed silk lace that had the same geometric patterns woven into it.
+The cousins dressed similarly, Jeanilotta in yellow and Abaledina in violet.
+Their leggings had contrasting thick black stripes running down the outside seams.
+Their short-sleeve, off-the-shoulder silk tops had geometric shapes on them.
+These covered a tank top made of natural, undyed silk lace with the same geometric patterns woven into it.

 They finished their song, and Jeanilotta impatiently asked, “I wonder where Theodomani is today?”